Fundamental quantum limits for detecting ultrahigh frequency gravitational waves: Review of Different Measurement Schemes

+At high squeezing levels (\(r\to\infty\)), the intrinsic noise \(\bar{S}_{{b}_{\theta_0}{b}_{\theta_0}}\) is negligible, leaving quantum loss as the primary limit.
+Thus, in practice with weak internal squeezing, the achievable SNR is:

-Comparing Eq.\,\ref{SNR_hom} and Eq.\,\ref{QCRB_SMSV} with $T_{int}\Delta f=1$, it is clear that the corresponding SNR saturates the QCRB of SMSV.
-Thus, homodyne detection is actually the optimal readout scheme with SMSV injection.
-Meanwhile, in general case with internal squeezing, the optimal SNR is bounded by the loss level introduced before experiencing internal squeezing:
+Comparing Eq.\,\ref{SNR_hom} and Eq.\,\ref{QCRB_SMSV} (with \(T_{\rm int}\Delta f=1\)), we confirm that homodyne detection saturates the QCRB for SMSV input, making it optimal.
+For general cases involving internal squeezing, the optimal SNR is bounded by loss introduced prior to mechanical back-action: